RojhatToptamus/ERC20-With-DAO-Timelock/README.md

-# Basic ERC20 Token Contract with a Governor Contract(Without a Timelock Controller Contract)
+# Basic ERC20 Token Contract with a Governor(DAO) and Timelock
 This project has a basic ERC20 Contract which can be governed by the Governor Contract.
 Please check RojhatToptamus/ERC20-With-DAO repository for the version without a Timelock Controller.

 Used Technologies